Prayut Chan-o-cha: Second premiership (2019–2023)

-On 30th November, 2022, a 66 years old man named Wichan Gaweewong was arrested for attempted assassination after 6 bullets, pen gun he claimed belonged to his deceased children, and an unidentified bullet was found inside his pocket.
-Prayut Chan-o-Cha went to Bangkok safely with helicopter after the incident.

-Coalition government
+Government formation

 Under the 2017 constitution, the senate was appointed by the NCPO and would select the prime minister alongside the House of Representatives.
 Political parties were able to nominate anyone as their prime minister candidate, including non-party members, which led commentators to believe that Prayut planned to be selected as prime minister with votes from 250 senators and MPs from pro-junta parties, namely the Phalang Pracharat Party, which has close ties to the junta and is led by Prayut's cabinet ministers.
 In November 2018, Deputy Prime Minister Somkid Jatusripitak told the audience at a Forbes conference that he believes the next prime minister will look like Prayut.
 In late January 2019, four Prayut cabinet ministers resigned from their government positions to work for Phalang Pracharat full-time.
-Prayut expressed his desire to continue serving as prime minister after the election.
+Prayut expressed his desire to continue serving as prime minister after the 2019 election.
 While he was not a member of any political party or campaigning in any official capacity, many journalists and commentators believed Prayut intended to stay in power using the changes in the new constitution.
 Phalang Pracharat Party announced that their list of candidates for prime minister included Prayut.

 After the 2019 election, the National Assembly convened on 5 June and elected Prayut as the next prime minister, defeating Thanathorn Juangroongruangkit of the anti-junta Future Forward Party 500 votes to 244, in which 249 of 500 votes came from a near-unanimous body of senators appointed by the junta (NCPO).
 The coalition government is composed of pro-Prayut camps and smaller parties who benefited from multiple technical interpretations of the election law by a military-controlled Election Commission, including a 44-day hiatus while the election laws were reinterpreted to pave way for a coalition with the state military party at the helm.
 Via NCPO mechanisms, Prayut has appointed allies to the Senate, Constitutional Court, various Constitutional organizations, including the Election Commission, and the National Anti-Corruption Commission as well as officials at the local government level.
 Substantively amending the Constitution is almost impossible as it would require both Senate support and a referendum.

-He joined United Thai Nation Party on 23 December 2022.